realityexpander/How_to_program_from_ground_up/README.md

 A guide for the beginner software engineer who needs a primer overview of software development as a semi-historical walk through the essential part of computing to create effective software.

+This is not a thorough deep dive into any one topic, but a broad overview of the essential concepts and principles that seems to be missing from most programming tutorials and courses.
+My goal is to give you the context about why things are the way they are in computing, and how they came to be that way, and the issues and problems that arose from the way things are.

+The guide is a reference and follow along guide for my video series on YouTube: [How to Program From The Bottom Up (with Minimal BS)](https://www.youtube.com/playlist?list=XXXXXXX)

 ## Table of Contents
 - [Introduction](#introduction)
 - [The Essence of Computing](02-TheEssentialQuestion-WhatAreWeComputing.md)